Come behind-the-scenes and explore the medieval streets & alleyways of ancient Genova with us.

 Included in the price, to list a handful of delights:

-Accommodation - 6 nights in the exquisite Genoese B&B, with hosts I simply adore.
+Accommodation - 6 nights in the exquisite, truly authentic, Genoese B&B, with hosts I simply adore.

 A truly special Ligurian lunch, at my favourite restaurant here in the city